ayushagarwal27/namaste-react-after-day-3/README.md

-# Day 6 - Exploring the world.
+# Day 7 - Finding the Path.